Human Capital and Training Solutions Small Business (HCaTS SB)

 In particular, the substantiation of scoring was a complex and time-consuming effort.
 In addition to careful study and analysis of the existing documents, it needed a level of insight into what should be presented to the evaluators that can only come out of a deep understanding of the self-scoring evaluation process by the government.

 GDIC Solution Methodology

-GDIC used its experience in its completing over 60 proposals in previous Self-Scoring solicitations such as OASIS and Alliant and STARS II to put together a winning proposal for each of its clients bidding for an HCaTS contract.
+GDIC used its experience in its completing over 100 proposals in previous Self-Scoring solicitations such as OASIS, Alliant and VETS to put together a winning proposal for each of its clients bidding for an HCaTS contract.

 - Agile Project Teams: GDIC methodology relied on a team of three GDIC staff members experienced in self-scoring proposals to work on each the contracts package.
 The team followed an agile project management methodology, dividing the job into very short tasks and meeting every day to discuss and finalize the results.

 - Audit and Self-Scoring Matrix: this was a contracts audit and scoring tool that saved valuable time for our clients as well as our HCaTS teams.
 With this tool, each of our clients could enter the contract data and see the result in terms of score and whether each contract satisfies the minimum requirements.